slahrichi/near_field_emulator/README.md

 ### Prerequisites

+1. Ensure you have access to Dr. K's Lab Org [Kovaleski-Research-Lab](https://github.com/Kovaleski-Research-Lab).
+Certain companion intstructions require you have access to view setup steps/passwords/etc.
-1. Having the following directory structure on your local machine will minimize the potential for errors but it isn't strictly necessary:
+2. Having the following directory structure on your local machine will minimize the potential for errors but it isn't strictly necessary:

 ```
 develop/